Harrison Reed (footballer)

 Harrison James Reed (born 27 January 1995) is an English professional footballer who plays as a defensive midfielder for club Fulham.

+Reed is a product of the Southampton academy and made his professional debut for the club in August 2013.
+He had loan spells with Norwich City, Blackburn Rovers, and Fulham before joining the latter club permanently in August 2019.
+Reed has represented his country at youth levels.

 Club career

 Southampton

 Reed made his professional debut for Southampton on 27 August 2013 against Barnsley at Oakwell in which he came on in the 81st minute for Jay Rodriguez as Southampton secured a 5–1 victory in the second round of the League Cup.
 On 7 December 2013, he made his Premier League debut for Southampton against Manchester City at St Mary's Stadium, replacing Steven Davis in the final minute of a 1–1 draw.
 He made his first Premier League start on 20 December 2014, in a 3–0 victory over Everton, playing the full 90 minutes.

 Reed made 30 first team appearances for the club, including playing in Europa League games against Vitesse Arnhem.

 Loan to Norwich City

 On 5 July 2017, Reed joined Norwich City on a season-long loan deal.
 He made his debut for the club on 5 August 2017, in a 1–1 draw against Fulham at Craven Cottage.
 He scored his first career goal in a 2–0 win against Queens Park Rangers on 16 August 2017.

 Reed was a regular fixture, starting 36 league games for the club.